 The left screen controls the sat nav, vehicle settings and a ‘Personal Assistant’ feature, while the right portion houses DAB radio and charging information.

 The conventional instrument display has been replaced with a digital readout behind the steering wheel, although the Japanese carmaker has resisted the temptation to digitise everything: buttons for voice control, cruise control and volume adjustment can been seen on the steering wheel, in addition to a camera button on the right stalk.

 Traditional climate-control dials are found on the centre console, and Honda has added a number of buttons to the wooden trim above the vents.
 Two 230V power outlets and one 12V outlet feature as well, as do a pair of USB sockets and a single HDMI port.
 The graphics also indicate that the Honda's charger will plug in using a port located on the bonnet of the car.

 Honda says the infotainment system features a “clean design” and “intuitive technology”, representing a break from the systems used on its current range.

-The car the e Prototype previews – which will be Honda's first electric car – is currently undergoing testing, and is scheduled to go on sale later in 2019.
+The Honda e is set to go on sale later in 2019 after completing a final phase of testing.
 It'll spearhead a range of electric cars in the pipeline from the Japanese manufacturer, which hopes two-thirds of its cars will feature electric or hybrid powertrains by 2025.